lame-impala/snipper/README.md

 let polygon = unsafe { Polygon::flat(vec![path0, path1]) };
 ```

 A safe way to create polygon is to normalize a vector of paths.
-This method returns a Solution object that may be used to simply retrieve a vector of paths or to build a correct polygon:
+This method returns a Solution object that may be used to simply retrieve a vector of paths or to build a well-formed polygon:

 ```
 let solution = Snipper::normalize(vec![path0, path1, path2]).unwrap();
-let pahts = solution.paths();
+let paths = solution.paths(); // or let polygon = solution.polygon().unwrap();
 ```

 Once polygons are created, the usage is quite straightforward: